-If you are involved in manufacturing, transportation, storage or distribution of medicines and vaccines, you will be interested to know more about temperature mapping study.
-In all these cases your medicine is kept inside an enclosed area such as a warehouse, cold room, temperature controlled van, reefer truck, refrigerator, insulated boxes etc.
+If you are into manufacturing, transportation, storage or distribution of medicines and vaccines, you would like to know more about temperature mapping study.
+In all these cases you store your medicine inside an enclosed temperature controlled area.
+These include warehouse, cold room, temperature controlled van, reefer truck, refrigerator, insulated boxes etc.

-In such cases you need to ensure that the temperature inside the enclosed area is within the desired limits. eg. If you want to keep the medicine between 2 to 8 °C and you are keeping inside a cold room, how do you ensure that all the entire cold room is between these temperature limits?
+In such cases you need to ensure that the temperature inside the enclosed area is within the desired limits. eg. you want to keep the medicine between 2 to 8 °C and you are keeping inside a cold room.
+How do you ensure that the entire cold room is between these temperature limits?
 You might be keeping the medicine at one shelf inside the cold room.
 You will not have any idea whether this particular place is within the limits.
-Generally you will have an indicator connected to the cooling unit to display the current temperature.
-This display picks up the temperature just from one sensor placed at a certain location near the duct opening of the cooling unit, based on which the cooling unit has its switch ON and OFF cycles.
+Generally, you will have a temperature display unit in front of the cold room.
+This display unit takes the reading from a sensor placed inside the room.
+This display picks up the temperature just from one sensor placed at a certain location at any place probably near the return duct.
+Also the cooling unit may have its switch ON and OFF cycles based on this temperature.
 This might be indicating a temperature between 2 and 8 °C. Most of us tend to believe that this displayed temperature is the temperature across the entire cold room.